Shopify/erb_lint/README.md

 To raise an error when there is a useless disable comment, enable `NoUnusedDisable`.

+To disable inline comments and report all offenses, set `--no-inline-disable` option.

 ## Exclude

 You can specify the exclude patterns both of global and lint-local.